MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Navigation/openWebResource.md

 An HTML web resource can accept the parameter values described in [Pass parameters to HTML web resources](../../../webpage-html-web-resources.md#BKMK_PassingParametersToWebResources).
 This function only provides for passing in the optional data parameter.
 To pass values for the other valid parameters, you must append them to the `webResourceName` parameter.

 > [!NOTE]
-> The **Xrm** object isn’t available in HTML web resources.
-Therefore, scripts containing `Xrm.*` methods aren’t supported in HTML web resources. `parent.Xrm.*` will work if the HTML web resource is loaded in a form container.
-However, for other places, such as loading an HTML web resource as part of the SiteMap, `parent.Xrm.*` also won’t work.
+> The **Xrm** object isn't available in HTML web resources.
+Therefore, scripts containing `Xrm.*` methods aren't supported in HTML web resources. `parent.Xrm.*` will work if the HTML web resource is loaded in a form container.
+However, for other places, such as loading an HTML web resource as part of the SiteMap, `parent.Xrm.*` also won't work.
 More information: [GetGlobalContext function and ClientGlobalContext.js.aspx](../GetGlobalContext-ClientGlobalContext.js.aspx.md)

 ## Examples

-- Open an HTML web resource named “new_webResource.htm”:
+- Open an HTML web resource named "new_webResource.htm":

    `Xrm.Navigation.openWebResource("new_webResource.htm");`